Gopxfs/TDD-project/README.md

 # TDD Project
-In this project, I will implement a FizzBuzz project by doing test-driven development(TDD).
+In this project, I will implement a FizzBuzz project by doing TDD (Test-Driven Development).

 ## Built With:
 - Ruby